-Indie director David Gordon Green wasn’t an obvious choice to create a sequel to 1978 cult classic horror movie Halloween, but he’s done what so many before him failed to do, writes ANDREA BEATTIE
+Indie director David Gordon Green wasn’t an obvious choice to create a sequel to 1978 cult classic horror movie Halloween.
+But he has done what so many before him failed to do.
+Here he talks about the night the Boogeyman returns, writes ANDREA BEATTIE

 NEARLY a dozen sequels, prequels and ‘reimaginings’ and none have managed to come close to capturing the brilliance of John Carpenter’s 1978 cult horror slasher movie Halloween.